zknoebel/bankingApp/README.md

     First choose the account number for an existing account (to make a new account use CREATE).
     Next choose the amount of money to add and the currency type.
     This can be done one of two ways.
 Enter both at once like this <currency type character> <amount> example $43.22 or type the amount and then press enter.
 This will show you the list of acceptable currency types and also allow you to type the word out instead of just using the character.
 This will be helpful in case you don't have the Euro or Yen symbol on your keyboard.

+##### ADDUSER
+    First choose a username that is not already in use.
+    Next choose a password.
+    Then choose if the user will be an administrator or a normal user.
+    If the user will be a normal user, choose a preffered currency type.

 ##### ACCOUNT
     First choose the account number for an existing account (to make a new account use CREATE).